-Next James Bond Odds: Taylor-Johnson Still Favored to Be the Next Bond
+Next James Bond Odds: Boyle Now Favored to Be the Next Bond

-For nearly six decades, the Broccoli family has been the sole architect of the James Bond franchise, carefully selecting each actor and director with the precision of a MI6 operation.
+For nearly six decades, the Broccoli family has been the sole architect of the James Bond franchise, carefully selecting each actor and director with the precision of an MI6 operation.

 From Sean Connery to Daniel Craig, the family's decision on who deserved the 007 moniker was final, and nothing would be greenlit without Barbara’s approval.
-That was before Amazon provided a billion reasons for the Broccoli’s to dramatically rewrite the script.
+That was before Amazon provided a billion reasons for the Brocolis to change their tune.
 After acquiring MGM studios for $8.5 billion, the tech giant has officially taken control of the most prestigious spy franchise in cinema history.

-In their first move, Amazon MGM moved against the grain to sign acclaimed Canadian director Denis Villeneuve, signalling a serious reimagining of the beloved franchise.
-Villeneuve was not a frontrunner for the position, and it is unclear how much control he would have over the production under the new custodians.
+In their first move, Amazon MGM went against the grain to sign acclaimed Canadian director Denis Villeneuve, signalling a serious reimagining of the beloved franchise.
+Villeneuve was not a frontrunner for the position, and with him already involved in the Dune franchise, the move also let fans know that a new Bond wasn't going to be the director's main priority in the immediate future.

 Next James Bond Odds